dabapps/django-readers/docs/reference/rest-framework.md

 This takes:

 * A name prefix for the resulting top-level serializer class.
-This should be `CamelCase`, the word `Serializer` will be appended.
+This should be `CapitalizedWords`, the word `Serializer` will be appended.
 * A model class
 * A spec